D4De/runtime_controller/README.md

 cd sha
 ./sha input_large.asc 10000 30
 ```
+Optionally, it is possible to specify ``y`` as one more parameter to enable a change in the throughput requirement.

 Refer to the ``README`` file within the folder for advanced details on the features demonstrated in the code.